the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/reverse-sort.md

 * Set the new state in the `handleSort` handler based on the previous sort.
 * Use the new `isReverse` state for sorting the list with the sort function from the dictionary with the optionally applied `reverse()` function from JavaScript arrays.

 Let's get to the task.
-The initial sort direction works for strings, as well as numeric sorts like the reverse sort for JavaScript numbers that arranges them from high to low.
+The initial sort direction works for strings as well as numeric sorts like the reverse sort for JavaScript numbers that arranges them from high to low.
 Now we need another state to track whether the sort is reversed or normal:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~